Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsection{Description of Video}

-For our model to be able to determine whether the video and text features match, we also need the corresponding text features for each video.
+For our model to be able to determine whether the video and text features match, the corresponding text features for each video are also necessary.
 We choose two types of text features.